-James C. Carpenter (Institute for Parapsychology, Box 6847, Durham, NC 27708)
+James C. Carpenter (Institute for Paragoychology, Box 6847, Durham, NC 27708)

-An exploratory research project is described in which quasitherapeutic group process is examined as a possible vehicle for ex-pressing free-response impressions of an ESP target.
-An analogy pressing free-response impr is drawn between using such process to seek new self-understanding in therapy and seeking access to hidden ESP targets.
+An exploratory research project is described in which quasitherapeutic group process & examined as a possible vehicle for expressing free-response impressions of an ESP target.
+An analogy is drawn between using such process to seek new self-understanding in therapy and seeking access to hidden ESP targets.
 A twelvetrial pilot series was carried out with two groups in which an hour of relatively unstructured, quasi therapeutic group interaction was followed by group members ranking four potential target pictures, one of which had been randomly selected by someone not in the group, during the group session.
 The first two sessions used GESP